With the stamp duty holiday winding down ahead of 30 September, there are plenty of sales being completed in the housing market.

 There is nothing that sets a house off better than a nice tidy garden.
-Make sure that the grass is regularly cut and plants are well maintained, rubbish is cleared away and wheelie bins are out of sight, if possible.
+Make sure that the grass is regularly cut and plants are well maintained, rubbish is cleared away, and wheelie bins are out of sight or at least lined up nicely.

 4 - Pet problems

 That lovely dog you adore may not appear so nice to a visitor if it keeps barking or fills your home with a 'doggy' smell.
-Ask a family member or friend to take the dog for a walk while your visitors are around and make sure any pet smells are eradicated.
+Ask a family member or friend to take your dog for a walk while your visitors are round, and make sure any pet smells are eradicated.

 5 - Lighting